 This workshop is sponsored by the Montana Historical Society and funded by the National Endowment for the Humanities Landmarks of American History and Culture: Workshops for Schoolteachers.
-Highlights of “The Richest Hills” include an exploration of four of the Treasure State’s most colorful and historically significant communities:
+Highlights of “The Richest Hills” include an exploration of five of the Treasure State’s most colorful and historically significant communities:

 Bannack.
 Nestled along the banks of Grasshopper Creek, Bannack was the site of Montana’s first major gold strike.
 Now a state park Download